benfrick/docs-portfolio/doc/commerce/checkout/use-fulfillment-offerings.md

 Fulfillment Offerings supports the 'Buy Online, Pickup In Store' (BOPIS) scenario.
 This is when the consumer
-completes a checkout in an experience and then travels to a nearby Nike store to pick up their order.
+completes a checkout in an experience and then travels to a nearby retail store to pick up their order.

 ## Quick Start